Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Application

 \subsection{Data and Setup}

-\newcolumntype{.}{D{.}{.}{-1}} \ctable[caption={Summary Statistics}, label=tab:ss, pos=t,]{lD{.}{.}{-1}D{.}{.}{-1}D{.}{.}{-1}D{.}{.}{-1}}{\tnote[]{\textit{Notes:} The column ``Displaced'' aggregates summary statistics for workers that were displaced from their jobs between 1987 and 1993.
+\newcolumntype{.}{D{.}{.}{-1}} \ctable[caption={Summary Statistics}, label=tab:ss, pos=t,]{lD{.}{.}{-1}D{.}{.}{-1}D{.}{.}{-1}D{.}{.}{-1}}{\tnote[]{\textit{Notes:} The column ``Displaced'' aggregates summary statistics for workers that were displaced from their jobs between 1989 and 1993.
 Reported earnings are yearly and reported in thousands of dollars.
 The column ``Diff'' reports the difference between displaced and non-displaced workers.
 The column ``p-val on diff'' reports the p-value of a test for the equality of each variable for displaced and non-displaced workers.

-\textit{Sources:} 1979 National Longitudinal Study of Youth}}{\FL \multicolumn{1}{l}{}&\multicolumn{1}{c}{Displaced}&\multicolumn{1}{c}{Non-Displaced}&\multicolumn{1}{c}{Diff}&\multicolumn{1}{c}{p-val on diff}\ML {\bfseries Path of Earnings}&&&&\NN ~~Earnings 1983&~8.54&~9.21&~-0.67&0.05\NN ~~Earnings 1985&11.64&13.08&~-1.44&0.00\NN ~~Earnings 1987&14.32&16.69&~-2.37&0.00\NN ~~Earnings 1989&16.56&20.37&~-3.81&0.00\NN ~~Earnings 1991&17.47&23.28&~-5.81&0.00\NN ~~Earnings 1993&19.27&25.60&~-6.33&0.00\ML {\bfseries Covariates}&&&&\NN ~~Less HS&~0.13&~0.07&~~0.06&0.00\NN ~~HS&~0.66&~0.59&~~0.07&0.00\NN ~~College&~0.21&~0.34&~-0.13&0.00\NN ~~Hispanic&~0.21&~0.16&~~0.06&0.00\NN ~~Black&~0.30&~0.23&~~0.07&0.00\NN ~~White&~0.48&~0.61&~-0.13&0.00\NN ~~Male&~0.58&~0.45&~~0.14&0.00\NN ~~AFQT&40.27&51.36&-11.10&0.00\NN[10pt] ~~N & 610 & 2434 & & \LL }
+\textit{Sources:} 1979 National Longitudinal Study of Youth}}{\FL \multicolumn{1}{l}{}&\multicolumn{1}{c}{Displaced}&\multicolumn{1}{c}{Non-Displaced}&\multicolumn{1}{c}{Diff}&\multicolumn{1}{c}{p-val on diff}\ML {\bfseries Path of Earnings}&&&&\NN ~~Earnings 1983&~8.29&~9.21&~-0.91&0.02\NN ~~Earnings 1985&11.67&13.08&~-1.40&0.00\NN ~~Earnings 1987&14.82&16.69&~-1.88&0.00\NN ~~Earnings 1989&16.59&20.37&~-3.78&0.00\NN ~~Earnings 1991&17.14&23.28&~-6.14&0.00\NN ~~Earnings 1993&18.42&25.60&~-7.19&0.00\ML {\bfseries Covariates}&&&&\NN ~~Less HS&~0.13&~0.07&~~0.06&0.00\NN ~~HS&~0.64&~0.59&~~0.05&0.04\NN ~~College&~0.23&~0.34&~-0.11&0.00\NN ~~Hispanic&~0.23&~0.16&~~0.07&0.00\NN ~~Black&~0.32&~0.23&~~0.09&0.00\NN ~~White&~0.45&~0.61&~-0.16&0.00\NN ~~Male&~0.57&~0.45&~~0.12&0.00\NN ~~AFQT&39.92&51.36&-11.44&0.00\NN[10pt] ~~N & 416 & 2434 & & \LL }

-As discussed above, the data that we use comes from the 1979 National Longitudinal Study of Youth (NLSY).
+We use data from the 1979 National Longitudinal Study of Youth (NLSY).
 The NLSY is an ongoing panel data survey of U.S. residents that were between 14 and 22 when the survey was started in 1979.
-The main outcome that we consider is yearly earnings, and we use bi-annual earnings data from 1983-1993.

 Following standard approaches in the job displacement literature, we define workers as being displaced if they report no longer being at the same job as in the previous survey and the reason that they left their job is (i) layoff, (ii) plant closed, or (iii) company, office, or workplace closed.
 Importantly, this does not include individuals who were fired from their job or quit.
-To be included in the sample, we require that individuals had positive earnings in both 1983 and 1985.
-This results in a total sample size of 3,044 individuals.